Health Educator or Community Health Worker

 Communication skills: While making presentation and educating people, having good communication skills- vocal or written is always an asset.

-Interpersonal skills: Meeting new people and maintaining contact always helps people in sharing their problem with the health educator.
+Interpersonal skills: Meeting new people and maintaining contact always helps people in sharing their problems with the health educator.

 Trouble shooting skills: Creative people with good logic and ability to find solutions make good health educators.